 Windows are a variant of the file data type, but more specifically they are modeled after the standard computer terminal text screen and support features such as scrolling and cursor positioning.
+The text cursor refers to the location on the screen at which text is being drawn; it is independent of the mouse pointer location and is not used by graphics functions.

-These features employ a coordinate system that describes screen positions in terms of the row and column within the text that is in view in the window.
+Normally, text input and output employ a coordinate system that describes window positions in terms of the text row and column within the window.
 The rows are counted from the top of the screen to the bottom and the columns are counted from the left of the screen to the right.
-Row and column coordinates are one-based; that is, the very upper left corner of the screen is text position (1,1).
+Row and column coordinates are one-based; that is, the very upper-left corner of the screen is text position (1,1).
 The function XGotoRC(w, r, c) moves the text cursor for w to row r, column c.
+The text cursor can also be positioned to arbitrary pixel locations.